shiva123-coder/one-stop-solution/README.md

 ### Scope

 The website is interactive and allows users to input or add their own services for other users to view or display, allowing them to edit and remove or delete their registered services and search for different services.
 The website has CRUD functionality.
-The users should also be able to contact the admin and get support with query and booking of the available services.

 #### Functional Requirements